 Nearly 20 million people die from cardiovascular disease every year.
 This includes heart attacks, blocked arteries, strokes and other circulatory system functions.

 Since this is new technology, it hasn’t been implemented by doctors worldwide yet.
-With the impressively higher predictive success rates, it’s only a matter of time.
+With the impressively higher predictive success rates, though, it’s only a matter of time.